devofthings/plexaria/README.md

  / .___/_/\___/_/|_|\__,_/_/  /_/\__,_/
 /_/
 ```
-this project let you create a server with plex, nextcloud and a jdownloader in no time. 🏴‍☠️
+this project let you create a server with plex, an encrypted gdrive storage and a jdownloader in no time. 🏴‍☠️

+this is still a work in progress project